Sairyss/domain-driven-hexagon/README.md

 Both options have pros and cons.

+**Note**: this project uses custom implementation for Domain Events.
+Reason for not using `Node Event Emitter` is that event emitter executes events immediately when called, and also has no option to `await` for all events to finish, which might be useful when making those events a part of transaction.

 To have a better understanding on domain events and code implementations above, read this:

 - [Domain Event pattern](https://badia-kharroubi.gitbooks.io/microservices-architecture/content/patterns/tactical-patterns/domain-event-pattern.html)